• FREE Delivery Mainland UK Exclusions Apply*

 3. Insulate Your Pipes

-Storms often bring cold temperatures, which puts your water pipes at risk of freezing and potentially even bursting.
+Storms often bring cold temperatures, which can put your water pipes at risk of freezing and even bursting.
 This happens because the water inside the pipes expands, increasing pressure and causing them to crack or burst.

 Not only do frozen and burst pipes disrupt the water supply to your home, but they can also cause significant water damage, including damage to walls, ceilings, floors, and belongings.